diSed-dao/.github/profile/README.md

 ---

 Dised is your gateway to the world of AI.
 We hope this project enhances your AI experience and simplifies your journey into the realm of artificial intelligence.
 If you have any questions, suggestions, or feedback, please don't hesitate to get in touch with us.
+For inquiries and partnership opportunities, please contact us at [support@diSed.in].

 Happy AI exploring! 🚀